-Visiting Professor for Critical Theory and Social Analysis
+Visiting Professor for Critical Theory & Social Analysis

 99 Claremont Ave #502

 Free University Berlin, Habilitation and “venia legendi” in Philosophy, 2003

 Free University Berlin, Ph.D with “summa cum laude” in Philosophy, 1997

 Board of Education in Berlin, Advanced State Examination for Higher Education (Zweite Staatsprüfung für das Amt des Studienrats) in History and French, 1985

 Assistant High School teacher (Referendar) in Berlin: History, Political Science, French, 1983-1985

 Free University Berlin, First State Examination for Higher Education (Erste, Wissenschaftliche Staatsprüfung für das Amt des Studienrats) in History and French, 1982

 Assistant High School teacher (“assistant allemand”) in Moulins sur Allier (France), 1975-1976